philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 > Sfa-ABas-CBas_all-GCF_902148845.1_fSalaFa1.1_chr1-23-mtgen_clmp_fp2_repr_fltrd_rnmd.beagle | \
 gzip Sfa-ABas-CBas_all-GCF_902148845.1_fSalaFa1.1_chr1-23-mtgen_clmp_fp2_repr_fltrd_rnmd.beagle
 ```
 *note: The outputted beagle file will be unzipped, and thus will need to be rezipped with `gzip`.
-The command `gzip` will add the `.gz` to the end of your file, so don't include it in your redirect name.
+The command `gzip` will add the `.gz` to the end of your file, so don't include it in your redirect name.*

-*tip: if you are unsure if your file is gzipped, you can use the command `file`, see below.
+*tip: if you are unsure if your file is gzipped, you can use the command `file`, see below.*

 ```bash
 file FILENAME
 ```

-Now, rerun the `runPCAngsd_selection.sbatch` script with the modified beagle file and check to make sure the `.sites` file in the `out_PCAngsd_selection` out dir contains values.
+Now, rerun the `runPCAngsd_selection.sbatch` script with the modified beagle file and check to make sure the `.sites` file in the `out_PCAngsd_selection` out dir contains values...

 b.
-Now, let's run `PCAngsd_selection_maptest.sbatch` on the test beagle files.
+Now, let's run `runPCANGSD_selection_maptest.sbatch` on the test beagle files.
 ```bash
 $1= InBGL $2=outDIR $3=outFilePREFIX $4=minMaf
 sbatch scripts/runPCANGSD_selection_maptest.sbatch ./mkBGL/test06.beagle.gz ./PCAngsd_selection test06_PCAngsd_selection_maptest_minMaf0.05 0.05